Ninja Woodfire Whole Chicken in 45 Minutes (No Brine Needed)

 Instructions

-- Preheat your Ninja woodfire outdoor grill to high and press the woodfire button to add smoke.
+- Preheat your Ninja woodfire outdoor grill to Grill setting and high heat, add pellets to the hopper and press the woodfire button to add smoke.
 Set it for 35-40 minutes.

 - Spatchcock the chicken, then sprinkle both sides with the Montreal chicken seasoning.